ELUCKTRON/gui-java-sorting-university/README.md

 # GUI Java Sorting – University Project (2nd Semester)

-This is a simple command-line Java program developed as part of the **Algorithms and Data Structures** course during the second semester of university.
+This is a simple swing Java program developed as part of the **Algorithms and Data Structures** course during the second semester of university.

-The goal of the project was to understand and implement core sorting algorithms in Java, demonstrating how each works in practice through console output.
+The goal of the project was to understand and implement core sorting algorithms in Java, demonstrating how each works in practice.

 ## Features